agile-dev-assignments/project-proposal-rl3302/README.md

 2. Rate their mood for that time of the day and the data will be saved in a database

-3. Analyze mood patterns and trends
+3. Analyze mood patterns and trends.
+Display these on a calendar with color-coded mood indicators (e.g. green - doing well, yellow - doing ok, red - not doing ok)

 4. When the system notices a downward trend in the user's mood, it will send the user a cheerful message